zeptonow/react-native-blob-util/README.md

 # Version Compatibility Warning

-rn-fetch-blob version 0.10.16 is only compatible with react native 0.60 and up.
+react-native-blob-util version 0.10.16 is only compatible with react native 0.60 and up.
 It should have been a major version bump, we apologize for the mistake.
-If you are not yet upgraded to react native 0.60 or above, you should remain on rn-fetch-blob version 0.10.15
+If you are not yet upgraded to react native 0.60 or above, you should remain on  react-native-blob-util version 0.10.15

 ## Features
 - Transfer data directly from/to storage without BASE64 bridging